Punitive Damages in Mesothelioma Lawsuits

-Punitive damages in mesothelioma and asbestos lawsuits are awarded to victims but are designed to punish defendants.
-When companies failed to warn workers of the risks of asbestos exposure, they acted with indifference or malice.
+Punitive damages in mesothelioma and asbestos lawsuits are awarded to victims but designed to punish defendants.
+When companies fail to warn workers of the risks of asbestos exposure, they act with indifference or malice.
 The punitive damages send a message to other companies and serve as a deterrent.

 What Are Punitive Damages?